chippr-robotics/chippr-agi/README.md

-## Getting Started(needs updates)
-- Clone the repository:` git clone https://github.com/chippr-robotics/chippr-agi.git`
-- Install the dependencies: `npm install`
-- Create a `.env` file with your OpenAI API key and Redis credentials.
-- Edit the `prompts.yaml` file to fit your specific needs.
-- Start the application: `npm start`

 ## Contributing
 We welcome contributions from the community.
 If you'd like to contribute to Chippr-AGI, please fork the repository and submit a pull request.
 We recommend discussing your ideas with the community in the issues section before starting any major work.